Leadership AdvisoryExecutive Roles

 “Hiring any new employee can cost thousands of dollars while filling an upper-level role is often more expensive.”

+By grooming candidates from within the company using targeted leadership development strategies, the organization saves resources and shortens onboarding time.
 A forward-thinking plan enables companies to adapt smoothly when executives exit without warning.
-They can rely on a prepared talent pool of internal talent who can step in.
-Given the current pace of turnover at senior levels, viewing succession management as an ongoing process, not a single event, ensures that leadership changes do not derail the organization.
+They can rely on a prepared talent pool of key talent who can step in.

 Defining the Succession Planning Process